jamasoftware-ps/py-jama-rest-client/CONTRIBUTING.md

 # Contributors Guide

 # Create a new version and upload to PyPi
-The general process for creating a relase and uploading it to pypi can be found here: https://packaging.python.org/tutorials/packaging-projects/
+The general process for creating a release and uploading it to pypi can be found here: https://packaging.python.org/tutorials/packaging-projects/

 1) Open `setup.py` and edit the version string to reflect the next desired release number.